TDF HIV Drugs Lawsuit

 Our firm stands with people living with HIV.
 That’s why we’re working with Ben Crump Law and Hilliard Martinez Gonzales to hold Gilead Sciences accountable for any harm they may have done.

-If you took Truvada, Viread, Atripla, Complera, or Stribild and suffered from a kidney or bone injury afterwards, you may be eligible for a lawsuit.
+If you took Truvada, Viread, Atripla, Complera, or Stribild and after was diagnosed by a physician or other healthcare provider with kidney or bone injury, you may be eligible for a lawsuit.
 Contact us to see if you have a case.
 It never costs a thing unless we win a settlement or verdict for you.

 YOU SHOULD SPEAK WITH YOUR DOCTOR BEFORE DISCONTINUING ANY MEDICATION.